HudaSeyam/E-Commerce-Laravel/readme.md

 ## Features

-- Product Management: Add, update, delete, and manage products with images, descriptions, and categories.
+- **Product Management**: Add, update, delete, and manage products with images, descriptions, and categories.
-- Product Search and Filtering: Advanced product search with filtering by category.
+- **Product Search and Filtering**: Advanced product search with filtering by category.
+- **Review System**: Users can leave star ratings and reviews for products, with a limit of one review per user per product.
+- **Multi-user system**:
+  - **Admin users** with access to the dashboard for managing products, categories, and orders.
+  - **Regular users** with access to the website for browsing products, adding items to the cart, and placing orders.
 - Product catalog with category filters.
-- **Soft delete functionality** for products and catalog.
+- Soft delete functionality for products and catalog.
 - Shopping cart system (add, remove, update items).
 - Order checkout process.
-- Multi-user system:
-  - **Admin users** with access to the dashboard for managing products, categories, and orders.
-  - **Regular users** with access to the website for browsing products, adding items to the cart, and placing orders.
 - User authentication (registration, login).
 - Admin dashboard for managing products, categories, and users.
-- **Review System**: Users can leave star ratings and reviews for products, with a limit of one review per user per product.
 - Responsive front-end design.

 ## Live Video Demo